0nix/ggj21/twine/scriptstuff.md

 You observe Hassel walk out the door and close it with a smash.
 Again, the noise makes you wince as you hear it's full blast in the headphones.
 You briefly take off your headphones and call the Party official at the headquarters he had visited before to instruct the same holding procedure as before.
 This time, to seed information about the exit visa.
 For now, let us say that approval will be provisionally granted on grounds of good behavior, but to expect additional duties to the State in the future should he want to conserve his standing.

-Can't be beating him with a stick all day, otheriwse it would get in the way of the ongoing investigation.
+Can't be beating him with a stick all day, otherwise it would get in the way of the ongoing investigation.

 As you were talking in the phone to the part official, you see the blinking light of the surveilled telephone light.
 Someone is using the phone line and you're not surveilling.

 You try to pick up the headphones in time to write down something in the report, but there's only silence in the wire, and the light has turned off.
 Rats.
 A missed phone call. <- Red herring clue all negative

 About ten seconds later, you observe that the wire tap comes alive again, as Leitzka has another conversation.
 From context clues, you cannot really tell who is on the other side.
 Previous surveillance does not report that Leitzka has any friends or family in state to contact besides Hassel, and the person on the phone sounds nothing like him.
-The inerlocutor sounds like an older woman, in her fourties, with some kind of throat issue.
+The interlocutor sounds like an older woman, in her forties, with some kind of throat issue.
 She will be designated as Anonymous:

 Leitzka: It's me.